 The Project will generate a range of positive effects.
-The nature and degree of these positive effects are elaborated on in Section 23 of the AEE.
+The nature and degree of these positive effects are elaborated on in Section 37 of the AEE.
 However, they are summarised as follows:

-- The Project will provide the necessary transport infrastructure to support and integrate with the planned urban growth in Drury-Ōpāheke, unlocking development capacity. - The Project will provide a safe, reliable transport corridor that enables sustainable travel choice, improves safety and significantly improves access to employment and social amenities. - An improved streetscape will improve the experiential qualities of the corridor for users and private properties adjacent to the road corridor. - Net increase in green infrastructure will result in improved visual amenity for road users and adjacent audiences.
+- The Project will provide the necessary transport infrastructure to support and integrates with the planned urban growth in Drury-Ōpāheke, unlocking development capacity. - The Project will provide a safe, reliable transport corridor that enables sustainable travel choice, improves safety and significantly improves access to employment and social amenities. - The Project will improve flood resilience and prevent floods overtopping Ponga Road at Mangapū Stream through the replacement of the existing twin culverts to a bridge and raising the road alignment. - The Project will improve active mode connectivity to recreational facilities including Opāheke Reserve and the Opāheke Reserve Sports Park including the ability to tie into the proposed greenways and recreational corridors anticipated by the Drury-Opāheke Structure Plan; - An improved streetscape will improve the experiential qualities of the corridor for users and well as private properties adjacent to the road corridor. - A net increase in green infrastructure will result in improved visual amenity for road users and adjacent audiences.